Professor-G/MicroLIA/docs/source/Gravitational Microlensing.rst

 .. math::
 	A_{obs}(t) = \frac{A(t)+b}{1 + b}.

 In the event that the source causing the blending is not constant (e.g. variable star), :math:`f_b` must be an appropriate function of time, like a sinusoid for a long period variable star.
 Ultimately, accounting for blending requires guessing initial event parameters to derive an initial model for :math:`A(t)`, and inferring :math:`f_b` and :math:`f_s` by applying a :math:`\chi^2` test.
-While constraining :math:`b` through the fitting process is the most common method for dealing with blending, it is also possible to actually resolve the stars contributing $f_b$ through the use of space or large ground-based telescopes.
+While constraining :math:`b` through the fitting process is the most common method for dealing with blending, it is also possible to actually resolve the stars contributing :math:`f_b` through the use of space or large ground-based telescopes.
 For our purposes of modeling microlensing, we only had to set a value for the blending coefficient :math:`b`.
 From a previous analysis of microlensing events performed by `Richards et al 2011 <https://arxiv.org/abs/1101.1959>`_, we determined a blending coefficient between 1 and 10 was reasonable for modeling PSPL events (Figure 8).

 .. figure:: _static/blendinggraph.png